API Reference

 Tokens can be revoked from the same interface where they are created

-During the token creation, you have 4 different permission types you can assign to the topic.
+During the token creation, you have 5 different permission types you can assign to the token:

-• observatory:write - allowing to use this token for superadmin operations not covered by this guide
+• observatory:write - allows superadmin operations (not covered by this guide)

 Make sure to copy the token value to a secure vault/password manager/write it down, because you cannot access its value in web UI after it's created for security considerations.